Bird River Watershed

 Small Watershed Action Plan

 A small watershed action plan (SWAP) has been developed for the Bird River watershed.
 This planning area includes the communities of White Marsh, Perry Hall and Chase.

-On June 24, 2013, Baltimore County EPS hosted the first of two community meetings for the Bird River SWAP.
-The purpose of the meeting was to introduce the SWAP to the public, describe the next steps in the process, and gather input from the Bird River community.
+On June 24, 2013, Baltimore County Department of Environmental Protection and Sustainability hosted the first of two community meetings for the Bird River SWAP.
+The purpose of the meeting was to introduce the SWAP to the public, describe the next steps in the process and gather input from the Bird River community.

 - What is a SWAP presentation (PDF): Describes the basics of the SWAP and what is involved with its preparation.

-- Bird River SWAP presentation (PDF): Presents the progress made on the SWAP so far, as of the date of the meeting.
+- Bird River SWAP presentation (PDF): Presents the progress made on the SWAP as of the date of the meeting.

 On March 25, 2014 EPS hosted the second community meeting for the Bird River SWAP.
 The purpose of this second meeting was to detail the completed SWAP, introduce the local watershed association, the Gunpowder Valley Conservancy and to describe the restoration actions that will be used to implement the SWAP.